jmarsh24/tangocloud/README.md

 ### Repository

 Make sure the nerdgeschoss development is running correctly (https://github.com/nerdgeschoss/development-environment) and follow the usual setup steps outlined there.
+This will create a docker server to run the postgres database.

 Then install dependencies and prepare the database with: